-- 40420 Tank Inspection Annual inspections. - 40430 Inventory New / Updated category for materials for repairs often a leak/repair needs a part or material to be purchased or taken from District inventory.
-This to help track inventory of key materials replaced for next time and is now separate from O&M. The previous year included significant tool replacement.
-(Increased from All the leaks and usage of inventory) - 40440 Water Quality Analysis Dist.
+- 40440 Water Quality Analysis Dist.
 Regular water quality testing as well as the testing needed after repairs. - 40480 Repair & O&M For leak repair, equipment rental, materials, and more expense tracking.
-The lease of vac-trailers, materials for leak repair and the cost of outside contractors to support the repairs, road patching and more.
-(Increased from All the leaks and usage of inventory) - 40490 Equipment / Facility / Capital Projects: Expense line to track cost for distribution rehab projects and grant projects like the South Booster & Wells grant that reimbursed the cost of the project.
-This is also funds for other projects like the Taffy lane improvement.
-The District needs to invest in equipment, eventually in vehicles, and other equipment.
-This Budget item had contemplated the purchase of a Vac-Trailer valued between \$80-100K.
-The Finance committee recommends holding off on this and focus on Treatment plant.
-But this need is still current and all other Cities and Districts going with Vac-Trailers for repairs and maintenance.
-Also to be considered equipment review and needs keep or sell the dump truck, investing in other equipment, vehicle replacement program, excavators etc. - 40500 Vehicle Maintenance / Fuel: Fuel prices steady, aging vehicles need maintenance.
+The usage of contractors to help with leaks, road repair/patching etc. The purchase of a vac-trailer will help, but the costs for materials for leak repair and the cost of outside contractors to support the repairs, road patching and more. - 40490 Equipment / Facility / Capital Projects: Expense line to track cost for potential grant projects like the District needs to invest in equipment, eventually in vehicles, and other equipment.
+Also PRV and Hydrant replacement and major maintenance.
+This item also for engineering work or other facility upgrade opportunities. - 40500 Vehicle Maintenance / Fuel: Fuel prices steady, aging vehicles need maintenance.
 Fleet review and updates to be needed.

-40000 - Total Expense Distribution Division: \$360,500 (Was \$300,500)
+40000 - Total Expense Distribution Division: \$374,000